AlexsLemonade/reproducible-research/docs/participant_information.md

 ---

-Find helpful information related to health and safety and the workshop location.
+Find helpful information about the workshop location, travel reimbursement, and healthy and safety.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->